 I could fill an entire book.
 Literally.
 I actually have written the book “Low Carbohydrate Diet For Athletes” – which was not just written for triathletes, but for any person who leads an extremely active lifestyle and wants to dig into the science, value and practical hands-on application of a low carbohydrate diet.

 You can also read:

 1. Jeff Volek and Steve Phinney's book “Art and Science of Low Carbohydrate Performance“.

-2. An really good article by a Norwegian exercise scientist entitled “High Fat Diets & Endurance Exercise Performance“.
+2. A really good article by a Norwegian exercise scientist entitled “High Fat Diets & Endurance Exercise Performance“.

-Those latter two resources really dig quite thoroughly into how your fitness is enhanced when you train with low levels of storage carbohydrate or low levels of carbohydrate intake during the exercise session.
-And because I just can’t hold back from giving you just a little extra lower carbohydrate ammo, here’s the cliff notes for you:
+The second resource really digs quite thoroughly into how your fitness is enhanced when you train with low levels of storage carbohydrate or low levels of carbohydrate intake during the exercise session.
+And because I just can't hold back from giving you just a little extra lower carbohydrate ammo, here's the cliff notes for you:

 -In trained individuals, a large amount of fat oxidation takes place at intensities well above 80% VO2max – giving an athlete the ability to get up to even very higher intensity efforts without having drained their carbohydrate stores getting up to that point, and also allowing athletes engaging in steady stage exercise (e.g. Ironman triathlon) to be able to tap into fat fuel stores even when going at a relatively fast pace.
 This also means that you have more carbohydrate stores available when you really need to access them, such as for an all-out effort.